 Can I track Agile prices in real time?

-Yes, half-hour Agile prices are published daily and available historically.
+Yes.
+Half-hour Agile prices are published daily and available historically.
 Energy Stats UK also shares live graphs and updates on social media.

 Where can I access UK day-ahead wholesale prices?